tersesystems/ocaps/site/src/main/paradox/guide/notes.md

 }
 ```

 And now we have a capability.
-We can expose the capabilities of Foo through a Powerbox that has access.
+We can expose the capabilities of Foo through Access.

 ```scala
 import scala.util.{Success, Try}